alej0varas/djassr/README.rst

 .. note::
    The duration of the link is by default 60 seconds.
-To change this you can overwrite the `get_valid` method for the signature class.
-It must return an integer wich is the time in seconds the link will be valid.
+To change this you can set `DJASSR_DEFAULT_EXPIRE` in your `settings.py` or overwrite the `get_expire` method for the signature class.
+The method must return an integer wich is the time in seconds the link will be valid.

 Install
 =======